Keep it Hot

 The video must consist exclusively of your own clips and may not contain any content from AMVs from other editors.

-However, if the concept of your video requires one of the things mentioned, then this rule is of course not relevant for you.
+However, if the concept of your video requires one of these things, then this rule is of course not relevant for you.

 As the competition will be judged anonymously, we ask you not to use an intro/outro for your entry.
 During the contest, we will display all important information about the video and editor to the best of our ability (usually as a slider).